Lullabot/cmc/README.md

 FOUND 1 WARNING AFFECTING 1 LINE
 --------------------------------------------------------------------------------
  15 | WARNING | Direct field access using "node.field_image" is not recommended.
-    |         | Use field.html.twig templates or content variable instead
+    |         | Try to always render full variables that come from the backend.
 --------------------------------------------------------------------------------
 ```